GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: Findings

 \textbf{G1.
 More research is needed to better understand personal data collection practices in mobile apps. } Table~\ref{tab:coverage} shows that the primary studies have extensively investigated the collection of personal data and recipients of personal data sharing activities.
 These topics are often related to analyzing security issues concerning data leaks.
 To this end, we identify the following research gaps:

-\begin{itemize} \item[G1.1] While there has been some work toward discovering sensitive personal data collected and processed in mobile apps, there is still ample room for tracing what data is being actually processed.
-According to Amaral et. al~\cite{Amaral:21}, privacy policies of mobile apps should explicitly list the personal data categories that are planned to be collected by the mobile app; sometimes the policy should also explicitly mention the origin from where such personal data is being collected. \textit{Verifying whether the categories mentioned in the privacy policies are also the only ones being collected and processed by mobile apps is essential for checking the compliance of apps. } \item[G1.2] Nowadays, personal data collection typically involves permission requests to access personal data collected by other apps on the same mobile device. \textit{Another research gap concerns the investigation of indirect collection of personal data.} It is important to understand what personal data is collected indirectly (e.g., scraping the web for data available online sources or accessing datasets through data brokers), how the process is documented, and whether users are aware of that. \item[G1.3] \rev{The literature has carefully investigated personal data categories that are directly collected from individuals based on, e.g., consent.
+\begin{itemize} \item[G1.1] While there has been some work toward discovering sensitive personal data collected and processed in mobile apps, \revv{and recent work has examined compliance with privacy regulations such as the CCPA~\cite{samarin2023}, there remains considerable room for further research on tracing the personal data that is actually collected, processed, and shared by mobile apps in practice. } According to Amaral et. al~\cite{Amaral:21}, privacy policies of mobile apps should explicitly list the personal data categories that are planned to be collected by the mobile app; sometimes the policy should also explicitly mention the origin from where such personal data is being collected. \textit{Verifying whether the categories mentioned in the privacy policies are also the only ones being collected and processed by mobile apps is essential for checking the compliance of apps. }

+\item[G1.2] Nowadays, personal data collection typically involves permission requests to access personal data collected by other apps on the same mobile device. \textit{Another research gap concerns the investigation of indirect collection of personal data.} It is important to understand what personal data is collected indirectly (e.g., scraping the web for data available online sources or accessing datasets through data brokers), how the process is documented, and whether users are aware of that.

+\item[G1.3] \rev{The literature has carefully investigated personal data categories that are directly collected from individuals based on, e.g., consent.
 Personal data that describe users or their mobile devices, which are typically collected indirectly through other means are not very well explored in the literature. \textit{A key research gap is to investigate to what extent such personal data categories contain personal identifiable information and would therefore require special attention concerning GDPR compliance practices.} For instance, the mobile IP address could reveal the geographical location of an individual. }. \end{itemize}

 \textbf{G2.
 Further research is needed to investigate legal bases beyond ``consent'' and their impact on the development of legally-compliant mobile apps.} Our results show that most primary studies investigate the explicit consent of a user for data collection and processing.
 While consent is indeed an important legal basis, other legal bases are as important.
 For instance, collecting and processing personal data based on legitimate interest for the purpose of investigating a security attack is a good example where consent might not even be asked. \textit{The legal basis for handling personal data provides a complex, yet unexplored research landscape.}